 Create applets and applications using an Internet programming language.
 An overview of object-orientated programming will be covered to enable the use of commercial packages and creation of new classes through inheritance.
-Multithreading, graphics and animation are intro-
+Multithreading, graphics and animation are introduced.

-Prerequisite: CIS 121 or CIS 195 ♦ Lecture: 2 hours
+Prerequisite: CIS 121 \$\dip \text{or CIS 195 \$\dip}\$ Lecture: 2 hours Laboratory: 2 hours